srijanshetty/nachos/README.md

 # nachos

+> One repository to link them all

-metarepository with links to all nachOS assignments
+Metarepository with links to all the NachOS assignments I implemented as a part of **CS330 : Operating Systems**.

 - [nachos-syscall](https://github.com/srijanshetty/nachos-syscalls)
 - [nachos-scheduling](https://github.com/srijanshetty/nachos-scheduling)